 Car Parking and Entrances

-Parking is available here:
+University of Birmingham parking is available here:

 - North East Car Park Multi Storey Floors 1-5 (access via Pritchatts Road); B15 2SA.
 The Ground Floor bays are reserved exclusively for Hotel Guests displaying a guest permit only.
 Please note that this car park does not have a lift.